NoahNok/CWord/README.md

 # CWord
 A Basic File Editor made in C.

-This was the result of many hours worth of effort for a University Coursework.
+This was the result of many hours worth of effort.

 ## Compilation
 Make sure you have NCurses installed, then run the following command: